top1944/duckuments/docs/atoms_85_fall2017_projects/11_heroes_system_architecture/10-preliminary-design-document-heroes-system-architect.md

 Where there is a system, there is a want (nay, need) for optimisation.
 Describing a system’s performance and resource requirements in a quantifiable way is a critical part of being able to benchmark modules and optimise the system.

+The different levels of Mission 2 are defined as follows:

+* Bronze standard:
+    * Define a formal, qualitative language to describe constraints/requirements between modules.

+* Silver standard:
+    * Each module has table of performance.
+A tool is developed that can give a qualitative answer to the question: With given configuration x, is the cost/requirements possible with available resources? f(x) smaller equal to Rmax?

+* Gold standard:
+    * Optimization of the system is possible to find the best implementation (most functionality and performance), given the available resources.
+Given f(x) and Rmax, find the/an optimal configuration x.

 ## Part 1: Mission and scope

 ### Mission statement